TheGogy/sudoku-solver/README.md

             # Keep trying to find solution recursively
             for i in find_solution(matrix_a, constraints, solution): yield i

-            # This row does not have a solution, deselect it
+            # This branch does not have a solution, deselect it
             deselect(matrix_a, constraints, row, cols)

+            # Remove value from this possible solution
             solution.pop()
 ```
 This is the recursive backtracking algorithm that attempts to find the solution to the given sudoku.